-Professor Bashir Makhoul recently joined UCA from Birmingham City University, where he was Deputy Vice-Chancellor with strategic leadership for academic development, student recruitment, marketing and internationalisation.
+Professor Bashir Makhoul joined UCA from Birmingham City University, where he was Deputy Vice-Chancellor with strategic leadership for academic development, student recruitment, marketing and internationalisation.

 Previously, he was based at Southampton University as the Head of School for the Winchester School of Art.